Small Claims Court Limit Involves Net from Set-Off Upon Sum Assessed | Legacy Legal Services

 The Law

-The 2146100 Ontario Ltd. v.
-2052750 Ontario Inc., 2013 ONSC 2483, case confirms the point that the Small Claims Court may assess any sum of damages and may apply from that assessed sum, rather than apply from the monetary jurisdiction cap, an applicable set-off sum so long as the a net Judgment award remains within the court award limit.
-This basis for applying a set-off was confirmed whereas it was said:
+The case of 2146100 Ontario Ltd. v.
+2052750 Ontario Inc., 2013 ONSC 2483, from when a limit of $25,000 applied to the Small Claims Court, confirms that the Small Claims Court may assess any sum and may apply from that sum, rather than from the court jurisdiction limit, a set-off sum when calculating a net Judgment award.
+Such principle was explicitly stated where it was said:

 [17] In terms of the case at bar, the respondents expressly set out in their defendants' claim that they were owed over $42,000 from the appellants.
 They limited their ultimate recovery, however, to $25,000.
 Whether that limit is arrived at through set-off or abandonment of any sum over and above the monetary jurisdiction of the court is immaterial in my view: see Dunbar v.
 Helicon Properties Ltd., 2006 CanLII 25262 (ON SCDC), [2006] O.J.
 No. 2992, 2006 CarswellOnt 4580, 213 O.A.C.
 296 (Div.
 Ct.).